khulnasoft/khulnasoft/doc/dev/background-information/grpc_tutorial.md

 # gRPC

-As of Sourcegraph `5.3.X`, [gRPC](https://grpc.io/about/) has supplanted REST as our default mode of communication between our microservices for our internal APIs.
+As of Khulnasoft `5.3.X`, [gRPC](https://grpc.io/about/) has supplanted REST as our default mode of communication between our microservices for our internal APIs.

 <Callout type="note">An "internal" API is one that's solely used for intra-service communication/RPCs (think `searcher` fetching an archive from `gitserver`).
 Internal APIs don't include things like the GraphQL API that external people can use (including our web interface).</Callout>

 ## gRPC Tutorial

-The [`internal/grpc/example`](https://github.com/khulnasoft/khulnasoft/tree/main/internal/grpc/example) package in the [sourcegraph/sourcegraph monorepo](https://github.com/sourcegraph/sourcegraph) contains a simple, runnable example of a gRPC service and client.
+The [`internal/grpc/example`](https://github.com/khulnasoft/khulnasoft/tree/main/internal/grpc/example) package in the [khulnasoft/khulnasoft monorepo](https://github.com/sourcegraph/sourcegraph) contains a simple, runnable example of a gRPC service and client.
 It is a good starting point for understanding how to write a gRPC service that covers the following topics:

 - All the basic Protobuf types (e.g. primitives, enums, messages, one-ofs, etc.)
 - All the basic RPC types (e.g. unary, server streaming, client streaming, bidirectional streaming)